-(3)(4) The property owner(s) is/are encouraged to initiate discussions with adjoining property owners concerning critical land development issues and to develop conditions as part of the proposal prior to or during the application process.

-(4)(5) In approving an application for the reclassification of property to a conditional use districtzone, the Planning Board may recommend and the Town Council may attach additional reasonable and appropriate limitations and conditions as it may be deemed necessary to mitigate critical land development issues surrounding the proposal in accordance with § 3.220, Conditions of Approval.
+- (4) The property owner(s) is/are encouraged to initiate discussions with adjoining property owners concerning critical land development issues and to develop conditions as part of the proposal prior to or during the application process. - (5) In approving an application for the reclassification of property to a conditional zone, the Planning Board may recommend and the Town Council may attach additional reasonable and appropriate limitations and conditions as it may be deemed necessary to mitigate critical land development issues surrounding the proposal in accordance with § 3.220, Conditions of Approval.
 Such conditions should relate to the relationship of the proposed use to the surrounding properties, on-site support facilities, road and utilities facilities, open space and environmental issues or other matters that the Planning Board or Council or applicant may find appropriate.
-The applicant shall have a reasonable opportunity to consider and respond to any such conditions prior to final action by the Council.

-- (5) The approval process shall comply with the combined steps outlined in this subchapter relating to amendments to this chapter and map as well as those outlined in §§ 3.260 through 3.265 of this chapter.
-Both the rezoning request and the conditional use permit zoning shall be processed and considered in the same procedure (except for findings as noted below), including the public hearings for both requests, which are to be held simultaneously.
-In addition to the original applications, any amendments to said applications, agreed to by the applicant, shall be stated and considered during said hearing(s). - (6) After the hearing(s), the Town Council may impose additional restrictions or conditions upon such permit as it deemed necessary, reasonable, and appropriate to serve the intent of this chapter, serve the public welfare, and provide substantial justice.
-If the applicant agrees to all limitations and conditions, the Council shall proceed with action, first on the rezoning request and, if approved, consider the conditional zoning use permit as stated in the proceedings outlined in §§ 3.260 through 3.265 of this chapter, except and including make at least the following minimum affirmative findings that the Town Council must make: - i.
-The use requested is among those listed as an eligible use either by right, by zoning permit, or by special use permit within the corresponding conventional zoning district in which the subject property is located or proposed; - ii.
-The use limitations and conditions as proposed and/or imposed for the conditional zoning meet or exceed and/or are at least as restrictive as the minimum and applicable development standards and specifications for such use(s); - iii.
+The applicant shall have a reasonable opportunity to consider and respond to any such conditions prior to final action by the Council. - (6) After the hearing(s), the Town Council may impose additional restrictions or conditions upon such permit as it deemed necessary, reasonable, and appropriate to serve the intent of this chapter, serve the public welfare, and provide substantial justice.
+If the applicant agrees to all limitations and conditions, the Council shall make at least the following minimum affirmative findings: - The use requested is among those listed as an eligible use either by right, by zoning permit, or by special use permit within the corresponding conventional zoning district in which the subject property is located or proposed; - The use limitations and conditions as proposed and/or imposed for the conditional zoning meet or exceed and/or are at least as restrictive as the minimum and applicable development standards and specifications for such use(s); - iii.
 The use will not materially harm the public health or safety if located where proposed and developed according to the plan as submitted and approved; - iv.
 The use will not substantially injure the value of adjoining or abutting property; - v.
-The location and character of the use, if developed according to the plan as submitted and approved, will be in harmony with the area in which it is located and in general conformity with the Land Development Plan of the town; - vi.
-The use limitations and conditions as proposed and/or imposed for the requested conditional zoning can reasonably be implemented and enforced for the subject property; - vii.
-When implemented the proposed and/or imposed use limitations and conditions will mitigate specific land development issues that would likely result if the subject property were zoned to accommodate all the uses and the minimum standards of the corresponding conventional zoning district; and viii.
-The applicant has agreed to accept the use limitations and conditions as proposed and/or imposed for the requested conditional zoning.
+The location and character of the use, if developed according to the plan as submitted and approved, will be in harmony with the area in which it is located and in general conformity with the Land Development Plan of the town;